Hyperparameter guidance

 latent_dim

 : Sets the dimensionality of CONCORD’s latent space.
 This should be large enough to capture the biological heterogeneity in your dataset.
-In general, there's little downside to using a higher value — especially if you have a moderate number of cells (e.g., >10,000).
+In general, there's little downside to using a moderately high value (e.g., ~30-100) — especially if you have a reasonable number of cells (e.g., >10,000).
 For instance, if your dataset contains at least 10 distinct cell types, consider settinglatent_dim

 to a value above 10.
 In our experience, 30-50 dimensions suffice for the intestinal developmental atlas, while we used 300 dimensions for the C. elegans and C. briggsae atlas to capture variation across more than 600 lineages.
 Therefore, for highly heterogeneous datasets, consider increasing this value.
-If you do, we recommend adjusting encoder_dims to fall between the input dimension (i.e., number of genes) and the latent dimension.
+If you do, we recommend adjusting encoder_dims to be between the input dimension (i.e., number of genes) and the latent dimension, e.g., encoder_dims = [500].

-: Specifies the fraction of features masked during contrastive learning.
-This parameter controls the level of corruption applied to each input view and has a direct impact on the balance between robustness and resolution in the learned embedding.Masking a larger fraction of genes encourages the model to rely on broader contextual signals, enabling it to learn more stable and coarse-grained co-expression programs.
+: Specifies the fraction of elements and features masked during contrastive learning.
+This parameter controls the level of corruption applied to each input view and has a direct impact on the balance between robustness and resolution in the learned embedding.Masking a larger fraction of genes encourages the model to rely on coarse-grained co-expression programs.
 This typically improves robustness to noise and dropout but may reduce sensitivity to finer gene-level distinctions.

 Conversely, masking fewer genes allows the model to focus on smaller co-expression modules and subtle signals, which can enhance resolution.
 However, it also increases the risk of overfitting to noise and reduces the variation between augmented views, potentially weakening the contrastive learning signal and requiring more training epochs for convergence.

-We recommend setting this value between 0.2 and 0.6, which empirically works well for most single-cell datasets.
+between 0.0 and 0.4 which empirically works well for most single-cell datasets.
 Users are encouraged to tune this hyperparameter based on dataset sparsity and heterogeneity.

 clr_temperature